 Examine your genital area, which includes vaginal examinations such as pap smears.

-We get that it may be a bit weird to be speaking to a doctor about all the times you got laid and how your genitals feel, but reassured that they talk about this stuff all the the time and it is far from the weirdest thing they've seen.
-Remember that they're medical professionals which means what you tell them is confidential by law, plus a good doctor or nurse will never judge you on anything you tell them - they just want to help you and to make sure you're getting laid in a safe way.
+We get that it may be a bit weird to be speaking to a stranger about your sex life, however it is reassuring to know that they talk about this stuff all the time.
+Remember that they're medical professionals which means what you tell them is confidential by law, plus a good doctor or nurse will never judge you on anything you tell them - they just want to help you and to make sure you're practising safe sex.

 Contraception is all about preventing pregnancy.
 We had so much to say about it that we couldn't fit it here and ended up dedicating an entire article about it right here.

-So if you're about to indulge in some sexy fun times, please stay safe, use protection, make sure everyone has given the okay, and remember to get regular checks.
-Now off you go, you frisky animals.
+So if you're about to have sex, please stay safe, use protection, make sure everyone has given the okay, and remember to get regular checks.

 If you have any questions or need extra support, we're here to help you anytime in any language.
 Simply start a chat with us via the home screen of the Sonder app.